Learning to Sample in Variable Neighborhood Search Algorithm for Urban Cable Routing Optimization: Problem Formulation

-For clarity and consistency with our solution framework, we adopt a two-level abstraction of the cable routing problem: (i) optimizing substation connectivity at the substation-graph level, and (ii) optimizing routes that realize these connections as feasible paths at the road-graph level.
-The objective is to minimize total construction cost, comprising road-trenching and cable procurement.
+The urban cable routing problem can naturally be formulated as a bilevel optimization problem.
+At the upper level, the problem optimizes substation connectivity at the substation-graph level, while at the lower level, it determines the routes that realize these connections as feasible paths on the road-graph level.
+The objective is to minimize the total construction cost, comprising expenses for road-trenching and cable procurement.
+This section formulates the problem in detail.